JourneyJ012/yaRSSa/readme.md

 # Yet another RSS app

+POST-CREATION: This was my first attempt at creating a bit of software.
+It isn't great, but it's a start.
+Please do not use this code in any real world scenarios, I know I certainly wouldn't.

 A simple RSS app in python that doesn't have sponsored content, ads or other crap.
 This likely isn't going to be updated for a long time.